racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses.md

 ## ManagementApplication
 The ManagementApplication class is the management base class for one server or one application.
-This class is one of the core PyLabs classes since it is the bridge between the application's configuration stored in the CMDB and the management and configuration of the application on the system.
+This class is one of the core Pylabs classes since it is the bridge between the application's configuration stored in the CMDB and the management and configuration of the application on the system.
 The management class applies the configuration stored in the CMDB to the system and controls the application on the system using the command module (CommandWrapper) of the application.